 Next up: Going to Tempe this weekend for ASU versus Illinois.
 I think the Sun Devils’ team speed will prove to be too much for the Illini, but Illinois might have a pretty good defense.
 Should be interesting.

-Former UCLA head coach and College Football Hall of Famer Terry Donahue is an NCAA Football analyst for Dial Global.
+Former UCLA head coach and College Football Hall of Famer Terry Donahue is an NCAA Football analyst for Westwood One.
 This weekend Terry and his partner John Tautges will be in Tempe as Arizona State hosts Illinois.